kg4ydw/noacli/documentation/Readme.md

 # Built in commands

-(Numbers in () in the following are a count of bash built in commands.)
+(Numbers in () in the following paragraph are a count of bash built in commands.)

 Noacli does not have many built in commands, as such commands are usually needed to support scripting (0/19) which noacli doesn't